claimscout/VA-Claim-Scout/README.md

 | **Pro** | Deep claim analysis, attorney prep, rater simulation | Claude, GPT-4o, Gemini Advanced |
 | **Lite** | Any AI platform, softened language, same core capability | Free AI platforms such as Copilot and Grok |

 **A note on free-tier AI platforms:** Tools like Microsoft Copilot and Grok offer powerful free services — and they make that possible by running lighter-weight models with reduced context capacity.
-That's not a flaw, it's how they afford to keep the lights on.
-VA Claim Scout Lite is built specifically to work within those limits without sacrificing the analysis that matters.
+That's not a flaw; it's how they afford to keep the lights on.
+VA Claim Scout Lite is built specifically to work within those limits and still delivers the analysis that matters.

 **If you have access to Claude, GPT-4o, or Gemini Advanced, start with Pro.**